Nintendo Wi-Fi Connection: General features

 Nintendo Wi-Fi Connection was developed to be easy to connect to, safe for anyone to use, and free of charge.
 Games designed to take advantage of Nintendo Wi-Fi Connection offered Internet play integrated into the game.
 The Nintendo Wi-Fi Connection supported up to sixteen players on the Nintendo DS and thirty-two players on the Wii.
-Basic features of the Wi-Fi Connection included worldwide matchmaking, leaderboards, tournaments.
-Additional features were available between friends who exchanged Friend Codes.
+Basic features of the Wi-Fi Connection included worldwide matchmaking, leaderboards, and tournaments.
+Additional features were available to friends who exchanged Friend Codes.

 Friend Codes

 Each game that used Nintendo Wi-Fi Connection generated a unique twelve-digit Friend Code that could be exchanged with friends and be used to maintain individual friend lists in each game.
 Though certain games could be played online without a Friend Code, a Friend Code was required to play with a specific person.
 Friend Codes were generated from an identifier unique to a copy of a game and the Nintendo Wi-Fi Connection ID of a DS or Wii system.
 Using a different copy of a game or loading the same copy in a different system generated a new Friend Code.
 If users wanted to become "Friends", they had to mutually add Friend Codes and be authenticated as Friends once both of them were online.
 Nintendo introduced these features as conscious steps to preserve users' privacy.
 If a DS or Wii game was sold, but not the system, there was no risk of the purchaser impersonating the seller.
 If a user needed to replace his or her DS system, then the old system's Nintendo Wi-Fi Connection ID could be transferred wirelessly, in order to maintain the user's original Friend Codes on the new machine.
-Some games required that the user had to use Friend Codes to use any online functionality.
+Some games required that the user use Friend Codes to use any online functionality.

 Many games have additional features that are enabled between registered friends.
 These may include customized matchmaking options, cooperative play, friend lists, text chat, and voice chat.
 Certain Wii games use the 16-digit Wii Number to share some data passively between mutually registered users via WiiConnect24 instead of using independent Friend Codes.
-Although, some of these games may use both the 16-digit Wii Number and its own 12-digit Friend Code, depending on whether the online connectivity requires either passive data-sharing or active multiplaying respectively.
+Although some of these games may use both the 16-digit Wii Number and its own 12-digit Friend Code, depending on whether the online connectivity requires either passive data-sharing or active multiplayer respectively.

-Through internal design documents inadvertently leaked in May 2020, Nintendo had chosen to use the 12 digit Friend Codes over more common screen names as the company feared that there could be conflict with people with the same screen name, and it would be potentially easy to guess at a person's screen name which created issues with privacy concerns.
+Through internal design documents inadvertently leaked in May 2020, Nintendo had chosen to use the 12-digit Friend Codes over more common screen names as the company feared that there could be conflict with people with the same screen name, and it would be potentially easy to guess at a person's screen name, which created issues with privacy concerns.